Postgraduate Diploma in Geospatial Science and Technology

 Students must complete two compulsory courses (30 points):

-Students are required to complete three optional courses (90 points) from topics that include, data science, statistics, computer programming and digital business and technology.
-These can be selected from the Schedule to the Regulations for the Professional Master of Geospatial Science and Technology.
+Students are required to complete three optional courses (90 points) from topics that include data science, statistics, computer programming and digital business and technology.
+These can be selected from the Schedule to the Professional Master of Geospatial Science and Technology.

 Students may go on to study the Professional Master of Geospatial Science and Technology.